jrobinson01/sm-element/README.md

 - `oneOfState(currentState, ...desiredStates)` returns true if the `currentState` matches one of the `desiredStates`
 - `send(eventName, detailObject)` send an event to the machine with an optional `detail` object
 - `currentStateRender(data)` a reference to the current state's `render` function.
 This can be used to render specific UI for the current state.
+- `createRenderRoot()` override to set a customer render target.
+Defaults to creating a shadowRoot